ZhiXin18/flowmotion/packages/flowmotion_api/doc/CongestionApi.md

 Retrieve congestion data

-Returns congestion data camera ID.
+Returns traffic congestion data inferred from traffic cameras.
 Optionally filter by camera ID, time range, aggregate by time, and group by hour or day.
+By default, if no time range is specified in `begin`, `end` return only congestions ingested from the latest `updated_on` timestamp.

 ### Example
 ```dart